TABLE OF CONTENTS

 Write or Rewrite all of Your Important Policies

 Customers who find it easy to contact you will have a better experience than those who don’t.
 The best way to ensure this is to put it in the header and footer of your site and include a contact page where necessary.
-Also include it on your receipts and invoices as well as any correspondence that you have.
+Also, include it on your receipts and invoices as well as any correspondence that you have.

-In addition to this, having a few options for correspondence allow your customers to contact you in the way that makes them feel the most comfortable.
+In addition to this, having a few options for correspondence allow your customers to contact you in a way that makes them feel the most comfortable.
 So consider including a business email address, a phone number, and a contact form.